bhavana-0902/AI_chatbot_data/README.md

 # AI_chatbot_data
-data set for AI chatbot
+This data is used for the development of Intermitra, an AI-based chatbot used to answer the queries of intermediate students who want join our college through EAMCET admissions.
+The data is collected from https://www.vrsiddhartha.ac.in/